polterguy/phosphorusfive/README.md

 functionality, without needing the caller and invoker to know anything about each other.

+In addition, it allows you to change a method invocation the same way you'd change a simple C# string.
+This means you can store *"method hooks"* in your database, config file, allowing the user to type them in through a GUI, etc.

+This feature just so happens to largely replace most features from Object Oriented Programming, with a much better alternative for acomplishing the same things, such as encapsulation and polymorphism.
+In addition, Active Events is at the core of pf.lambda, allowing for creation of a *"non-programming language"*, largely replacing 98% of all your code, with a much more flexible, maintainable and easy to understand construct, than your *"code"* such as C# and Java.
+Hyperlisp and pf.lambda is basically nothing but a thin abstraction on top of Active Events in fact.

 To raise an Active Event, you use the *"Raise"* method on your ApplicationContext object, passing in a Node, which will become the arguments passed into your Active Event.